August 2020 FDA Updates Regarding Donor Eligibility Criteria

 On July 31, 2020, a revised donor history questionnaire and accompanying materials recognized in guidance by the Food and Drug Administration (FDA) will be in place.
-A donor’s eligibility to donate blood and blood components is determined in part by a physical assessment and the donor’s answers to questions concerning medical history and risk factors associated with exposure to, or clinical evidence of a relevant transfusion-transmitted infection, and other conditions that may adversely affect the heatlh of the donor or the safety, purity, or potency of the blood or blood components or any product manufactured from the blood or blood components.
+A blood donor’s eligibility to donate blood and blood components is determined in part by a physical assessment and the donor’s answers to questions concerning medical history and risk factors associated with exposure to, or clinical evidence of a relevant transfusion-transmitted infection, and other conditions that may adversely affect the heatlh of the donor or the safety, purity, or potency of the blood or blood components or any product manufactured from the blood or blood components.

 If you were permanently deferred in the past, you will be asked a few additional questions during your donation process so we can remove the deferral from your record.
 We are excited to have more people join our lifesaving family!